 The Benefits of Organics

-Adding organic matter feeds plants, suppresses weeds, retains moisture and
+Adding organic matter feeds plants, suppresses weeds, retains moisture and looks attractive too

 The good news is that there are lots of additional benefits to the use of bulky organics in the place of concentrate fertilisers.